LegendZhuZcq/Poggi-Potty-Time/countdown-clock/README.markdown

-# Countdown Clock
+# Potty Time Countdown Clock
- _A Pen created at CodePen.io.
-Original URL: [https://codepen.io/legendzhuzcq/pen/yWmMvM](https://codepen.io/legendzhuzcq/pen/yWmMvM).
+This is a simple webpage to remind me if I should take my dog for a potty time